 Data is collected at three set times of the academic year.
 Assessment data will be used by SLT to inform the school development plan and to evaluate performance management targets set.
-Data will be shared with the SENCO as a means of identifying any children that may require additional support.
-Data will be inputted into OTrack (online data system) for SLT to use and for teachers to track progress.
+Data will be shared with the SENCo and Pupil Premium lead as a means of identifying any children that may require additional support.
+Data will be inputted into Arbor (online data system) for SLT to use and for teachers to track progress.